humanmade/altis-security/docs/limit-login-attempts.md

 }
 ```

-If `true` provided instead of a configuration object, then the plugin will use the same defaults but are able to be overridden via the settings page in the admin under `Settings -> Limit Logins`.
+If `true` provided instead of a configuration object, then the plugin will use the same defaults but are able to be overridden via the [settings page](internal://admin/options-general.php?page=hm-limit-login-attempts) in the admin.

 ```json
 {